 The State also pays 100% of the premium cost for a portion of the employee's life insurance continued after retirement.
 The amount of life insurance continued at no cost to the retiree is determined in a formula based on the number of years of State service that the retiree had at the time of retirement.
-The State finances the cost of post-retirement health care and life insurance benefits the State Employee OPEB Plan.
-The membership of the commission is composed of the State Treasurer or designee, who is a nonvoting ex-officio member; fifteen trustees, including six trustees representing state employees; six trustees representing state management; two trustees who are professional actuaries and one neutral trustee who serves as chairman.
-Also, the State Comptroller, ex officio, serves as the nonvoting secretary.
-The Governor makes all appointments except the employee trustees who are selected by employee bargaining agents.
-Management and employee trustees make the appointments of the chairman and the actuarial trustee positions.
+The State finances the cost of post-retirement health care and life insurance benefits

 There is a single State sponsored defined benefit OPEB plan open to CSCU employees, the State Employee OPEB Plan ("SEOPEBP").
-The State Comptroller's Healthcare Policy and Benefits Division under the direction of the Connecticut State Employees Retirement Commission administers
+The State Comptroller's Healthcare Policy and Benefits Division under the direction of the Connecticut State Employees Retirement Commission administers the State Employee OPEB Plan.
+The membership of the commission is composed of the State